HumanSignal/label-studio/docs/source/guide/format.md

 ## Output

-Output is JSON.
-Overall strucutre is the following:
+The output is JSON.
+The overall structure is the following:

 ```json
 {